 Applications built with Laravel have extensible codebases and are simple to maintain.
 Thanks to Laravel’s sophisticated dependency management and flexible packaging system, developers can easily add functionality to their apps.

-Here, large-scale Laravel applications are unified by microservices, a sort of software architecture, in a modular fashion based on Small Basic Building blocks that is focused on a particular function and activity.
+Here, large-scale Laravel applications are unified by microservices, a sort of software architecture, in a modular fashion based on Small Basic Building blocks that are focused on a particular function and activity.
 Through a collection of language-independent/language-neutral APIs, blocks communicate with one another.

 By leveraging a microservices architecture to estimate the potential of countless little dews, the concept of “Dew Computing” is related to the architectural approaches of the Laravel software framework.